 Rule 31.
 Verdict Rule 31.
 Jury Verdict (a) Return.
 The verdict shall be unanimous.
 It shall be returned by the jury to the judge in open court. (a) Return.
 The jury must return its verdict to a judge in open court.
 The verdict must be unanimous. (b) Several Defendants.
-If there are two or more defendants, the jury at any time during its deliberations may return a verdict or verdicts with respect to a defendant or defendants as to whom it has agreed; if the jury cannot agree with respect to all, the defendant or defendants as to whom it does not agree may be tried again. (b) Partial Verdicts, Mistrial, and Retrial.
+If there are two or more defendants, the jury at any time during its deliberations may return a verdict or verdicts with respect to a defendant or defendants as to whom it has agreed; if the jury cannot agree with respect to all, the defendant or defendants as to whom it does not agree may be tried again.
+(There is no Antecedent for this, (b) Partial Verdicts, Mistrial, and Retrial.
 (1) Multiple Defendants.
 If there are multiple defendants, the jury may return a verdict at any time during its deliberations as to any defendant as to whom it has agreed.
 (2) Multiple Counts.
 If the jury cannot agree on all counts as to any defendant, the jury may return a verdict on those counts as to which it has agreed.
+(THERE IS NO ANTECEDENT FOR This, EXCEPT IMPLICITLY.
+AN AITERNATIVE: " THE COURT MAY DECLARE A MISTRIAL ON THOSE COUNTS ON Which The JURY HAS NOT AGREED.
+THE GOVERNMENT MAY RETRY ANY DEFENDANT ON THOSE COUNTS.")
 (3) Mistrial and Retrial.
-If the jury cannot agree on a verdict as to all counts.
+If the jury cannot agree on a verdict as to all counts, the court may declare a mistrial as to those counts.
 The government may retry any defendant on any count as to which the jury could not agree. (c) Conviction of Less Offense.
 The defendant may be found guilty of an offense necessarily included in the offense charged or of an attempt to commit either the offense charged or an offense necessarily included therein if the attempt is an offense. (c) Lesser Offense or Attempt.
-A defendant may be found guilty of any of the following: (1) an offense necessarily included in the offense charged; (2) an attempt to commit the offense charged; or (3) an attempt to commit an offense necessarily included in the offense charged, if the attempt is an offense in its own right. (d) Poll of Jury.
+A defendant may be found guilty of any of the following: (1) an offense necessarily included in the offense • charged; (2) an attempt to commit the offense charged; or (3) an attempt to commit an offense necessarily included in the offense charged, if the attempt is an offense in its own right. (d) Poll of Jury.
 After a verdict is returned but before the jury is discharged, the court shall, on a party's request, or may on its own motion, poll the jurors individually.
 If the poll reveals a lack of unanimity, the court may direct the jury to deliberate further or may declare a mistrial and discharge the jury. (d) Jury Poll.
 After a verdict is returned but before the jury is discharged, the court must on a party's request, or may on its own, poll the jurors individually.
 If the poll reveals a lack of unanimity, the court may direct the jury to deliberate further or may declare a mistrial and discharge the jury. (e) Criminal Forfeiture.
 [Abrogated] 2 (e) Criminal Forfeiture.
 [Abrogated]